 Tune your guitar:

-Office one your smart phone:
+Office on your smart phone:

 Watching movies:

-This is one of the things I like most on a symbian phone, to be able to watch movies, or small videoclips.
-There is a good program called SmartMovie, that consists in 3 things, a XviD codec, a video converter, and a player on the phone.
-It works like this, you convert any video file on your PC into a phone-friendly video file.
-The file gets quite small, in the size of the phone’s screen.
-You upload the video into device/memory card.
-And then Play the video in SmartMovie Player installed on your mobile device.
-It’s a great software, it plays standard AVI format, allowing you to preview converted files on your PC.
-Uses popular XviD video codec, which increases compatibility with other video players.
-Player uses the phone screen in portrait or landscape mode, utilizing the full screen size of the device.
-PC converter allows you to split video file into multiple segments, so that it fits onto your memory card, if not entire, then cut to more parts - you may watch your favorite video in parts, e.g. while traveling to work/school.
-Mobile player which supports subtitles - allowing you to watch movies in different languages.
-Friendly PC converter - preview videos on PC, select parts you want to convert, alter quality.
-Adjustable quality parameters for video and audio streams, allowing tuning target video to your needs.You can try this program here.
+This is one of the things I like most on mu symbian phone: the ability to watch movies or small videoclips.
+There is a good program called SmartMovie, that consists of 3 things, a XviD codec, a video converter, and a player on the phone.
+It works like this: you convert any video file on your PC into a phone-friendly video file.
+The file gets quite small to fit the size of the phone’s screen.
+You upload the video onto the device or memory card and then play the video in SmartMovie Player installed on your mobile device.
+It plays standard AVI format allowing you to preview converted files on your PC and uses popular XviD video codec, which increases compatibility with other video players.
+The player uses the phone screen in portrait or landscape mode, utilizing the full screen size of the device.The PC converter allows you to split the video file into multiple segments, so that it fits onto your memory card so if you cannot get the entire movie you can cut it into parts and then watch your favorite video in parts, e.g. while traveling to work/school.
+The mobile player, which supports subtitles, allows you to watch movies in different languages.
+The friendly PC converter allows you to preview videos on a PC, select parts you want to convert, and alter quality parameters for video and audio streams, allowing you to tune the video to your needs.

 Playing Nes, Gameboy And Megadrive